photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 !!! danger ""
     Never expose your database to the public Internet in this way, for example, if it is running on a cloud server.

+If this doesn't help, check the [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *wrong permissions*, *no route to host*, *connection failed*, and *killed*:

+- [ ] Make sure that the database *storage* folder is readable and writable
+- [ ] If the MariaDB service has been killed or otherwise automatically terminated, this can point to a [memory problem](docker.md#adding-swap) (add swap and/or memory; remove or increase usage limits)
+- [ ] In case the logs also show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (add storage) or a disk usage limit is configured (remove or increase it)
+- [ ] Log messages that contain "no route to host" may also indicate a general network configuration problem (follow our [examples](https://dl.photoprism.app/docker/))

 #### Unicode Support ####